Democrito/repositorios/OLED/Lines/readme.md

 ## Differences in sending data, depending on whether it is I2C or 4-wire SPI.

 When we send data via I2C, it is always headed by the address byte and then by one or more commands.
 However, the 4-wire SPI does not issue addresses or command bytes.
 The address in SPI is always fixed, and to know if we are sending data or commands it is done through the DC pin.
+When we set the DC pin to '0', it means that we are going to send commands to it.
+And when we put that pin to '1', it means we're going to paint on the screen.

 This makes it work a little faster by avoiding the address and command bytes.
 It must be remembered that in our case we are working at a frequency of 3 MHz.
-SPI screens have a maximum operating speed of 10 MHz.
+SPI screens have a maximum operating speed of 10 MHz, and I think it has a 60 Hz screen refresh, but I'm not sure about this last data.

 ## How to memorize lines and paint on the screen.